nchlswhttkr/website/content/blog/if-keybase-can-do-it.md

 ## Thanks

-I wouldn't have known about macOS automation if [Josh Parnham](https://joshparnham.com/) hadn't given a talk on it.
+I wouldn't have known about macOS automation if [Josh Parnham](https://joshparnham.com/) hadn't given a talk on it a few years ago.

-You can find [the slides on GitHub](https://github.com/josh-/automating-macOS-with-JXA-presentation) to see what he spoke about, as well as links to a lot of resources on jumping into automatoin in macOS!
+You can find [his slides on GitHub](https://github.com/josh-/automating-macOS-with-JXA-presentation) to see what he spoke about, as well as links to plenty of resources on jumping into automatoin in macOS!

 ---